dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 orders to rush for the coast at flank speed, but it takes them far more than an hour to get within range.
 Before they can arrive the GRU takes care of the station, and I am informed that my lack of support has been noted.
-The life of a Soviet commander is a never-ending joy!
+The life of a Soviet commander is a never-ending joy\!

 One of my patrol boats does, however, get sent to bombard and destroy a coastal radar at Zonguldak, which it accomplishes easily, before turning